mariolambe/https-mariolambe.github.io/_posts/2021-03-15-how-to-extract-urls-from-sitemaps.markdown

 **1) Extract URLs From XML Sitemaps Online In Google Sheets**

-I found a simple sitemap url extractor script that will extract the list of URLs from the Sitemap in Google Sheets in less than 5 seconds, pretty impressive, isn’t it?
+I found a simple sitemap extractor script that will extract the list of URLs from the Sitemap in Google Sheets in less than 5 seconds, pretty impressive, isn’t it?
 Give it a try.

 [Here the Google Sheet that act as a sitemap url extractor:](https://docs.google.com/spreadsheets/d/1U549m-mcSHIwebpMzjDr3s5ggO95LAnf7YbccrwUkoE/copy)